Covid-19 Company Guidance

 We are living in unprecedented times and as such we must change the way things are run to safeguard you, your children, and our staff.
 We rely heavily on your support and without this we will not be able to run as smoothly as we would like.

 Below are changes that need to be made to ensure the above:

 a).
 Registration process

-• We will only be accepting Pre-payments either over the phone, via a bank transfer or using childcare vouchers/tax free childcare for your child’s stay over the school break to speed up the registration process.
+- We will only be accepting Pre-payments either over the phone, via a bank transfer or using childcare vouchers/tax free childcare for your child’s stay over the school break.
 We will continue to have a tuck shop on site with a maximum spend of £1 per day per child.

-• Parents are advised to email any changes to dates or additional information rather than speaking with team members face to face or over the phone
+- Parents are advised to email any changes to dates or additional information.

 b).
 Running of the day